charlextra/technical-test/README.md

 # refresh the cache
 php artisan config:cache

+#build assets
+npm run prod

 # run the migrations
 php artisan migrate --force

+# dump autoload files
+composer dump-autoload

 # seed the database
 php artisan db:seed --force

 ```
+### Application access
+After all successfull steps the application will be accessible on http://localhost

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.